MVaugn/ECSE_371_2024/Lab_01/writeup.md

 ## Q8a ##

-Using the simulated frequency-domain plot, determine the center-frequency of the bandpass filter.  *GREAT QUESTION LARRY*
+**Using the simulated frequency-domain plot, determine the center-frequency of the bandpass filter.**
+_GREAT QUESTION, LARRY!_

-Calculate and record the Q of the filter *GREAT QUESTION LARRY*
+**Calculate and record the Q of the filter.**
+_GREAT QUESTION, LARRY!_

 ## Q8b ##

-Breadboard your circuit.
+**Breadboard your circuit.
 After performing a quick time-domain check with the oscilloscope (input versus output), perform a Frequency Domain Plot of your breadboarded circuit using the Frequency Response  Analysis (Bode Plot) feature of your oscilloscope.
-Record the Bode plot (P).
+Record the Bode plot.**

 Figure [x]: Picture of Setup
 Figure [x]: Time Domain Output of Scope
 Figure [x]: Bode Plot Output of Scope

 ## Q8c ##

-How close did your breadboard match the simulated results? *GREAT QUESTION LARRY*
+**How close did your breadboard match the simulated results?**

-Record your observations. *GREAT QUESTION LARRY*
+_GREAT QUESTION, LARRY!_

+**Record your observations.**
+_GREAT QUESTION, LARRY!_

 ## Q8d ##

-How does the performance of this filter compare to that of the 2-stage RC bandpass filter in Problem 7?
-Record and explain your observations. *GREAT QUESTION LARRY*
+**How does the performance of this filter compare to that of the 2-stage RC bandpass filter in Problem 7?
+Record and explain your observations.**
+_GREAT QUESTION, LARRY!_

-What might explain the differences that you observe? *GREAT QUESTION LARRY*
+**What might explain the differences that you observe?**
+_GREAT QUESTION, LARRY!_

 ## Q9 ##